EXCLUSIVE-Iran, Russia negotiating big oil-for-goods deal

-Moscow buy up to 500,000 barrels a day of Iranian oil in
+would see Moscow buy up to 500,000 barrels a day of Iranian oil

 "Good progress is being made at the moment with strong